This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Here’s how to do it:

-1. Click on the wrench to open the Actions tab
+1. Tap on the wrench to open the Actions tab

-3. Click on the Insert a photo button
+2. Tap on the Add menu and Insert a photo button

 It can be helpful to enlarge your photo so that you can see smaller areas of color.
 You can also zoom in on your photo, if that’s easier.